thangnguyen0807/tracuuphatnguoi/README.md

 Home Assistant custom integration for querying traffic violation (phạt nguội) history from the official VNeTraffic citizen API.

-## v0.2.1

-- Removed the manual **Access Token** field.
-- Login uses the same basic flow as the VNeTraffic Android app: **username + password**.
-- The integration calls `/auth/logins` and keeps the returned access/refresh tokens internally.
-- When the access token expires, it tries `/auth/refresh-token`; if refresh fails it logs in again.
-- Traffic violation lookup uses `/property/vehicle-violation/history` with `licensePlate`.
-- Credentials are stored in the Home Assistant config entry; tokens are not exposed as configuration fields.

 ## Installation

 ### HACS